-In E. Lee Eltzroth's blog "Hunting & Gathering: 19th & early to mid-20th century Georgia photographers and their associates," she speculates Mallory's date of birth around 1831 in New Orleans.
-Eltzroth states, "In August, 1861, Lee Mallory painted, and signed, a flag for the Duncan Riflemen of Co.
-A (3rd Mississippi Battalion).
-He was hired by a Jackson, Mississippi, merchant named C.H.
-Manship who was expanding his business to make flags.
-It is possible Mallory also painted a flag for a Louisiana unit but that is not verified."
 The blog also indicates that Mallory had exhibited his patriotic paintings, stereoscopic war illustrations, and/or his moving panorama of Confederate heroes and events since late 1861.
-She also states, "Before the end of July 1866 he became a partner to Macon [Georgia] photographers John M. Lunquest and his son Magnus.
+She also states, "Before the end of July 1866 he became a partner to Macon (Georgia) photographers John M. Lunquest and his son Magnus.
 The Photograph Gallery of Mssrs.
 Lunquest and Mallory opened on July 30th in the Arcade Building on Cotton Avenue.
 By August 8th they were advertising Porcelain Pictures, Cartes de Visite, and life-size Portraits in oil, water or pastel - the latter to be executed by the artist Mallory."

-There is much more information on Mallory on this greatly detailed blog which also shows many of the original newspaper clippings advertising Mallory's shows.
-Eltzoth is a former archivist and special librarian.
-Her blog is a valuable resource.
+There is much more information about Mallory in this greatly detailed blog, which is a valuable resource.

-On 30 October 1866, a funeral notice was placed in the Macon Telegraph requesting "Friends and acquaintances of Mr. Lee Mallory, and of Mssrs.
+On October 30 1866, a funeral notice was placed in the Macon Telegraph requesting, "Friends and acquaintances of Mr. Lee Mallory, and of Mssrs.
 Lunquest and Potter" to attend Mallory's funeral at the home of Mr. Lunquest.